Blogging is similar to motherhood, in that there are a million little jobs that make up the big title (blogger or

 Bluehost.
 This was my first blog host ever.
-Lots of bloggers refer this host and it’s a budget-friendly option for new bloggers.
+Lots of bloggers recommend this host and it’s a budget-friendly option for new bloggers.
 Although there are quirks, it is inexpensive and works for getting your blog started.

 SiteGround.
 As I learned more about blogging and hosting, I started to hear about SiteGround and I decided to give them a try.
 I found them to be another good option for blogging newbies.
-The service itself is fast, reliable, and anytime I’ve had issues, their customer service has been great.
+The service itself is fast, reliable, and anytime I had issues, their customer service was great.

 There are several available ESPs to choose from.